mrahhal/my-keyboard-layout/README.md

 ![Main Base Layer](images/main_base_layer.png)

-Other layers include lang layers (Japanese, Arabic, German) which are toggled through a combo (TO), and are exited by holding ESC to go back to base layer.
-A few layers are also momentary layers (MO) and are for everything else (symbols, numbers, nav, mouse, board, etc).
+A few layers are language layers with mostly minimal but useful changes (Japanese, Arabic, German) which are toggled through a combo (TO), and are exited by holding ESC to go back to base.
+A few other layers are momentary layers (MO) and are for everything else (symbols, numbers, board, sys, nav, mouse, etc).

 ## Setup